Targeted Medication Safety Best Practices for Hospitals

 - Accidental administration of an intravenous infusion of sterile water

-- Inappropriate use of fentaNYL patches to treat acute pain and/or patients who are opioid-naïve
+- Inappropriate use of extended-release and long-acting opioids and fentaNYL patches to treat acute pain and/or patients who are opioid-naïve

 - Serious tissue injuries and amputations from injectable promethazine use